addinedu-ros-3rd/iot-repo-5/README.md

 3. Unsolved packet loss due to inadequate background knowledge in socket programming.
 4. Heuristic (trial-and-error) method for PID control was not efficient considering the given amount of time for this project.
 5. Inept soldering skills.

-### Things to Improve
-1. Modify code to integrate all the functionalities seamlessly.
-2. Generate monitoring graphs on PyQt GUI.
-3. Add generated keylogger to database.
-4. Develop specific application of this robot.
-5. 통신 제대로 구현

 ### Wrap Up
 1. Controlling motors by tuning PID requires depth knowledge in many fields as dynamics of the system and difference in tuning methods.